sumeetvaidya/bootcamp-challenge-12/report-template.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
 The Model 2 performs better in the Recall category.
-The Recall category os important becauase it shows the
+The Recall category is important becauase it shows better results for risky loans (1s)
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
 Model 2 is better in predicting risky loans (1s)

 * If you do not recommend any of the models, please justify your reasoning.
     Model 2 is preferred for predicting risky loans